 The topics in this section include example scenarios that will help guide you through the process.
 The example scenarios refer to a fictitious organization whose domain is contoso.com.

 - Preparing the Fabric Scenario in VMM

-- Provides an overview of the example fabric resources that are used in the fabric configuration scenarios.
+Provides an overview of the example fabric resources that the fabric configuration scenarios use.

 - Creating Host Groups in VMM

 Provides an overview of host groups in VMM.

 Provides an overview of the library in VMM, including a description of the new library features.